Home » Koh Mak » Getting to Koh Mak

 Laem Ngop Pier and Koh Mak Travel Routes

-Public Bus – How to Get to Koh Mak
+Bus, Microbus – How to Get to Koh Mak

-Public transport is the cheapest option on how to get to Koh Mak.
+Buses, microbuses and combination bus/boat services are the cheapest option on how to get to Koh Mak.

 The return bus is also from Ao Thammachat at 14.30 but you can pick it up at Laem Ngop – confirm on booking.
+You use the 10.00 Panan off the island or if running the 11.30 Leelawadee.

 By leaving at a more leisurely hour you need to stay the night in Trat.
 You can then travel down to the boats in the morning, again by songthaew taxi – your guesthouse will organise it for you.